How to Inspect an Accessory Belt Drive System

 Did you know that cooling system failure is one of the main causes of roadside breakdown in Canada?
 Looking at just the drive belt isn’t the answer—the entire accessory belt drive system should be inspected.
 Here’s how.

-Verifying Your Accessory Belt Drive System
+Why You Need to Inspect Your Vehicle's Accessory Belt Drive System

 While it's easy to take your vehicle's accessory belt drive system for granted, it certainly isn't wise: if the system fails, you're basically stuck on the side of the road.
 The full accessory belt drive system needs to be inspected: the belt, the automatic belt tensioner, pulleys and all other critical parts within the drive.
 Fixing only part of the problem isn't enough and could result in potential roadside breakdown, leading to more costly repairs.